dromotherm/documentation/pages/themis/daily_use/TRH_node.md

 ![configure processing](inputs.png)

-To achieve this, you simply assign to the input a process named `log to feed`
+To achieve this, you simply assign to the input a process named `log to feed`, with a PHPFINA engine, which is our favorite binary timeserie, simple but fast, efficient and robust

 ![log to feed](process.png)